-Free family event
+Free public event

 Free ticketed event; tickets available one hour before show